 Start focusing on these areas like they are the life blood of your business.

 How to improve on these 4 key areas

 With the number of MSP and IT companies increasing it is becoming a crowded market.
 Add to these the advancements and reliability and of technology and end user knowledge, it is ever becoming a race to the bottom.
 Gone are the days of selling ‘IT support’.

 You need to find your niche!
 But how do you find your niche?

 The answer to this is different for every MSP and MSP owner.
 You may already have a niche and not know it, or you may need to go looking.

-For example, if you look at your existing client base you may find your client base (or a large part of it) are from the same industry, or you may find that you offer a specialist service on top of your standard MSP services that differentiates you from the others.
+For example, if you look at your existing client base you may find your client base (or a large part of it) is from the same industry, or you may find that you offer a specialist service on top of your standard MSP services that differentiate you from the others.

 Look for something different, unique and a strength you already have that you can leverage.
 If you’re still struggling, get searching.
 Look at other markets, areas or industries, and look at the MSP’s in that space.
 Can you do it better?